SatCom-TELMA/MA-DRL_Routing_Simulator/README.md

 ## Requirements
 In order to run the simulators and the post-processing script, certain non-standard python libraries are required.
-For a full list of the necessary libraries, see "libraries.txt".
+For a full list of the necessary libraries, see "requirements.txt".

 ## Description
 The simulator simulates individual data blocks propagating through a satellite constellation from a source gateway to destination gateway.
 ### Data generation
 The data blocks are generated at the source gateways independently for each destination gateway.
 Based on the maximal generation rate of a gateway, each destination receives an equal fraction of the data generation.
-The fraction to each gateway is determined by the maximum amount of gateways there can be active (this is defined in the inputs.csv file).
+The fraction to each gateway is determined by the maximum amount of gateways there can be active (this is defined in the inputRL.csv file).
 If the maximum amount of gateways is set to 18 but only 9 is active, then each gateway will receive 8/17 ((numberOfActive -1) / (totalNumber - 1)) of the maximal generation rate.
 ### Pathing
 For the non-RL simulations, the gateway adds the path of the data block when it is created.
 The path is found using a Dijkstra shortest path algorithm at the start of the simulation and everytime the constellation moves.
 For the RL versions, a path is not created with the data block.
 Instead, it is built as the block propagates through the network.
 ### Data propagation